 This stunning publication features the compelling stories of men, women and children incarcerated in NSW gaols from 1870 to 1930.

-Watch and listen to the Captured team talk about some of the exhibition’s most compelling stories.
+Watch and listen to the Captured team talk about some of the exhibition’s most fascinating stories.

 Broken Hill Library